Encrypted Internet traffic classification using a supervised Spiking Neural Network: Introduction

-There are different types of neural networks that are used in different contexts: \begin{itemize} \item Convolutional Neural Networks (CNNs) \cite{LeCun2015} are mainly employed for image recognition, and have a structure inspired by the primate’s visual cortex. \item Recurrent Neural Networks (RNNs) \cite{Schmidhuber2015} are used for automatic speech or text recognition, and take into account the temporal dimension by interconnecting neurons to form cycles in the networks. \item Spiking Neural Networks (SNNs) \cite{Maass1997} are aimed at imitating biological neural networks.
-A neuron fires an electrical impulse called ``spike'' when its membrane potential reaches a specific value, leading to a signal composed of spikes that propagates on to next neurons.
-They are very interesting for recognizing time-related patterns. \end{itemize} The main challenge of SNNs is that their binary nature prevents the use of classic training methods like back-propagating gradient descent \cite{Neftci2019}.
+There are different types of neural networks that are used in different contexts: \begin{itemize} \item Convolutional Neural Networks (CNNs) \cite{LeCun2015} are mainly employed for image recognition and have a structure inspired by the primate's visual cortex. \item Recurrent Neural Networks (RNNs) \cite{Schmidhuber2015} are used for automatic speech or text recognition and take into account the temporal dimension by interconnecting neurons to form cycles in the networks. \item Spiking Neural Networks (SNNs) \cite{Maass1997} are aimed at imitating biological neural networks.
+A neuron fires an electrical impulse called "spike" when its membrane potential reaches a specific value, leading to a signal composed of spikes that propagate onto the subsequent neurons.
+They are very interesting for recognizing time-related patterns.
+Although SNNs are recurrent networks, their recursive architecture is the result of their neurons' structure, and in that way, they differ from RNNs, which have recurrent connections between different neurons.
+Also, as described, they are entirely based on biological observations in contrast to RNNs. \end{itemize} The main challenge of SNNs is that their binary nature prevents the use of classic training methods like back-propagating gradient descent \cite{Neftci2019, wu2018spatio, wozniak2020deep}.
 To solve this, most current methods are rate-based, meaning that they only consider the number of spikes inside a temporal window, ignoring their times.
 This is a severe limitation as different spike trains can have the same number of spikes but present distinct temporal patterns.
 To solve this problem, different alternatives have been developed.
-For instance, Neftci et al. 2019 \cite{Neftci2019} proposed a surrogate gradient algorithm trying to use a more local approach.
+For instance, Neftci et al. 2019 \cite{Neftci2019} proposed a surrogate gradient algorithm that provides spike compatible backpropagation and preserves the temporal patterns.
 It consists of approximating the true gradient of the loss function while keeping good optimization properties.
+While training SNNs is hard; they can extract the temporal features of data naturally as the surrogate gradient approach has preserved it.
+This feature makes them well-suited for data with temporal properties, precisely like the case of internet traffic.